Shuguang Subdistrict, Beijing

 Shuguang Subdistrict (Shǔguāng Jiēdào (曙光街道)) is a subdistrict situated at the center of Haidian District, Beijing, China.
-It is bordering Wangliu Area in its north, Haidian and Zizhuyuan Subdistricts in its east, Balizhuang Subdistrict in its south, Tiancun Road Subdistrict and Sijiqing Town in its west.
+It is bordering Wangliu Area in its north, Haidian and Zizhuyuan Subdistricts in its east, Balizhuang Subdistrict in its south, Tiancunlu Subdistrict and Sijiqing Town in its west.
 In the year 2020, it had a population of 86,181.

 The subdistrict was established in 2004.
 Its name Shuguang (曙光 (Light of Dawn)) was from an anonymous poem.

 Administrative Divisions

 Shuguang Subdistrict was divided into 17 communities as of 2021: